Checking an Istari file (.ist by convention) in batch mode

 File.import "[filename]";

-Alternatively, one can load an IML file unconditionally using the primitive operation:
+Alternatively, one can load an IML file unconditionally and without using the search path using the primitive operation:

 Ctrl.use "[filename]";